[INDEX] // ALL_DOCS ›

 How machine.dev reads your requirements

 machine.dev doesn’t inject environment variables into your job.
-Instead, the labels you put in runs-on: are how machine.dev knows what to provision.
+Instead, the selectors you pack into runs-on: are how machine.dev knows what to provision.
 The Machine Provisioner reads gpu=l4, tenancy=spot, regions=eu-south-2, etc., launches a matching AWS instance, and the runner inside that instance dials home to GitHub and registers as an ephemeral self-hosted runner.

-The labels are your source of truth.
-Inside the job itself, the environment is whatever the runner image provides — you can nvidia-smi, nproc, lscpu, uname -m, etc., to inspect what you got.
+The label is your source of truth.
+Inside the job itself, the environment is whatever the runner image provides.
+You can nvidia-smi, nproc, lscpu, uname -m, etc., to inspect what you got.

 See Configuration options for the complete table.
 The summary: